me-bad-dev/MillisTimer/README.md

-Heres minimal code example to use this timer:
+## Minimal code example to use this timer:

 ```cpp
 #include <MillisTimer.h>